Vote by Mail: Mail-In or Absentee Ballots

 When to apply for a mail-in or absentee ballot

-Online applications must be completed one week prior to the election (Tuesday May 26th for the June 2nd primary).
-Paper applications must be received at Chester County Voter Services by 5pm one week prior to the election (5pm, Tuesday May 26th for the June 2nd primary).
+Online applications must be completed one week prior to the election (Tuesday October 27th for the November 3rd general election.
+Paper applications must be received at Chester County Voter Services by 5pm one week prior to the election (5pm, Tuesday October 27th for the November 3rd general election).
 However, we recommend requesting your Mail-in or Absentee Ballots early to ensure that you have plenty of time to receive the ballot, complete it, and return it in time for it to be counted!

 When mail-in or absentee ballots must be returned